Data dashboards are one of the best innovations in business intelligence of all time.

 The 7 Benefits of Data Dashboards

-Now that you have at least a basic understanding of what data dashboards are and how they can benefit your company, let’s dig deeper into some of their uses.
+Now that you have at least a basic understanding of what they are and how they can benefit your company, let’s dig deeper into some of their uses.

 One of the biggest advantages data dashboards have over more traditional spreadsheets is that they are almost infinitely customizable and flexible.
 This makes sense operationally, as the same data is used in very different ways by different people in your company.